FrankNPC/steplogs-spring-rmi-http/README.md

  - The class name and method will be translate to path string:

 > AccountServiceImpl.login -> /account/login
-> so, o not use the duplicated method name in the service.
+> so, do not use the duplicated method name in the service.

  - The parameters right on the method in types of primitives will be on the URL as query string.